An exploration into landscape photography and the classic ‘sweeping vista’ composition.

 Find your favourite photographers and compare yours against theirs!

-Find the worlds best landscape photographers and then compare your photographs against theirs for composition and impact, colour and contrast etc etc…
+Find the worlds best classic landscape photographers and then compare your photographs against theirs for composition and impact, colour and contrast etc etc…

 And slowly, slowly you will improve your own photography.
 But don’t forget your own originality.
 You can apply a pre-determined composition to a specific set of light and landscape conditions (sweeping vista – but you have to wait for the light…and wait…and wait).